mongodb/docs/source/includes/fact-compound-index-with-text-restrictions.rst

   ``text`` index key, to perform a :query:`$text` search, the query predicate must include **equality match conditions** on the preceding keys.

+- When creating a compound index all ``text`` fields must be adjacent.